mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 few types, rather than lots of little spools.

+## Credits

+A big thanks to RickH at vpforums, who reviewed some of the early designs, caught a number of errors, and offered some great ideas for improvements.
+He also advanced the project immensely by taking the leap and being first to order physical boards, and generously sending me a set to test out.

+Thanks also to DDH69 at vpforums for his early building and testing of some of the key design elements, and his detailed debugging work tracking down problems in the MOSFET driver circuit design.

 ## Versions

 * <b>Socketed Pico:</b>  This is the latest version of the board,